top of page

 fighting the cloud cover.
 Becoming

-the thing that happened in Principe.
+the thing that happened in Principe

 when he proved that the German was right,